Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 Just like it’s a good idea to watch the scale for your health, it’s also a secret to an attractive room!
 However, it might be the opposite size you want to see on your bathroom scale.

-Of course you want sizable accessories in a large room.
-But in my opinion, large scale accessories are almost always better than small scale decor, in any size room.
+Of course, you want sizable accessories in a larger room.
+But in my opinion, large-scale accessories are almost always better than small-scale decor, in any size room.

-When you do have several small accessories, you can give them more scale and weight by tying them together in a grouping.
-Like a vignette on a tray.
-That helps the eye to take them in as one object.
+When you do have several small accessories, group items to give them more scale and weight by tying them together, like a vignette on a tray.
+This helps the eye to take them in as one object.

 How do scale and proportion work on a wall?